7 Factors You Must Considered in Purchasing Machines and Equipment

-Having the right equipment and machinery can make the difference between profit or loss in your company.
+Having the right equipment and machinery can make the difference between profit and loss in your company.
 Here are 7 key factors you should consider before acquiring.

 Will the equipment or machine you're about to get, potentially give extra value to the company?
-How quick will you earn back what you will be spending during its lifetime?
-Although it can be difficult to calculate the benefits, a rule of thumb is to consider both best case and worst case scenarios; What if production idles.
+How quickly will you earn back what you will be spending during its lifetime?
+Although it can be difficult to calculate the benefits, a rule of thumb is to consider both best-case and worst-case scenarios; What if production idles.
 What if sales stall.
 What if there will be additional running costs you didn't consider.

-It's an advantage if you and your staff know and have experience in operating that exact machinery or equipment you consider to obtain.
+It's an advantage if you and your staff know and has experience in operating that exact machinery or equipment you consider obtaining.
 If not, there may be additional costs related to just getting to know the equipment and how to operate it.
-Another danger of not knowning the exact properties and characteristics of new, expensive machinery is that you might end up having to spend even more resources just to make it work the way you need it to.
+Another danger of not knowing the exact properties and characteristics of new, expensive machinery is that you might end up having to spend even more resources just to make it work the way you need it to.